You can scroll the shelf using ← and → keys

-I inherited a tradition at First Baptist that recognized recently deceased church members each year on the Sunday of Memorial Day weekend.
-A couple of years ago Keith Reaves, our Minister of Worship, began to make the case that the Christian Year already had a Sunday designated for the observations: All Saints Sunday.
+I inherited a tradition at First Baptist, Rome that recognized recently deceased church members each year on the Sunday of Memorial Day weekend.
+A couple of years prior to my retirement, Keith Reaves, our Minister of Worship, began to make the case that the Christian Year already had a Sunday designated for the observations: All Saints Sunday.
 We already observe, what I call, “a modified Christian year,” including Advent, Lent, Holy Week, and Pentecost.
 Adding All Saints Sunday would allow us another point of contact with Christians around the world who also honor sisters and brothers in Christ who have died.

 From my role as worship leader, the most significant responsibility I felt was how to design a morning prayer which was pastoral in spirit and theologically sound.
-Across the years I’ve heard people pray aloud for and to deceased relatives.
-The easiest solution would simply be to correct people and remind them we pray to God and that without a purgatory in our theology, there is nothing we can intercede for on behalf of the dead.
+Across the years I’ve heard people pray aloud for and to deceased relatives ( I found the later quite disturbing).
+The easiest solution would simply be to correct people and remind them we pray to God and that, without a purgatory in our theology, there is nothing we can intercede for on behalf of the dead.
 But…. such an approach is not very pastoral and does little to address the deep human need that expresses itself in such prayers.

-I’ve heard prayers of thanksgiving for deceased loved ones – thanks that is completely third person and thanks that calls for God to remind the deceased that they are loved and missed.
+I’ve heard prayers of thanksgiving for deceased loved ones – thanks that is completely third person and prayers that call for God to remind the deceased that they are loved and missed.
 I’ve heard prayers requesting that the family on earth would not be forgotten.
 Children ask God to “bless” deceased parents and siblings with the same language they use for living family members.
-I imagine some parents who have lost children privately ask the same.
+I imagine parents who have lost children privately ask the same.

 I performed some internet searches in order to gain a theological perspective.
-Clearly, opinions fall into two camps: Roman Catholics\Mormons (who pray for the dead) versus protestants and everyone else (who don’t).
+Clearly, opinions fall into two camps: Roman Catholics\Mormons (who pray for the dead) versus protestants and most other Christians (who don’t).

-I do not have a complete theology for an All Saints Sunday that incudes prayer for the dead, but I tried to address the human-need side honestly and theological concerns soundly.
-Here is the pastoral prayer I offered during our observance of All Saints Sunday.
-I hope it is helpful to any who express grief and hope through prayer for deceased loved ones:
+I do not have a complete theology for an All Saints Sunday that incudes prayer for the dead, but, as a pastor, I tried to address the human-need side honestly, while addressing theological concerns soundly.
+Here is the pastoral prayer I offered during my first observance of All Saints Sunday.
+I hope it is helpful to any who express grief and hope by praying for deceased loved ones:

 O, God, you know our rising up and our sitting down.
 You are acquainted with all our ways.
 We do not need to tell you that we fail daily, yet we acknowledge that each new days finds our commitments weakened and our will to do what is right has diminished during the night.
 We trust in your grace to sustain and forgive us even though we confess the same sin for the hundredth time.
 Forgive us still.